-The essential point that you choose the best Organ transplant surgeon at an affordable price.
-Do not be attracted to only the low-cost offers without paying attention to the quality of the provided services.
+The essential point is that you choose the best Organ transplant surgeon at an affordable price.
+However, do not be attracted to only the low-cost offers without paying attention to the quality of the provided services.

-Istanbul has become the destination for many people from all over the world for performing cosmetic procedures.
+Istanbul has become the destination for many people from all over the world to perform cosmetic procedures.

-The reasons behind that the competitive prices, the experienced surgeons in this field, and the distinctive medical services.
+The reasons behind that are the competitive prices, the experienced surgeons in this field, and the specific medical services.

 In Turkey, liver transplant surgery costs approximately $60000 to $85000.

-You can save more and get stunning results by experienced hands at HayatMed for medical services in Istanbul.
+You can save more and get stunning results with experienced hands at HayatMed for medical services in Istanbul.

 Liver transplantation has revolutionized the fields of hepatology and general surgery.
-It is the only viable treatment for patients with end-stage liver disease and acute liver failure.
+It is the only viable treatment for end-stage liver disease and acute liver failure patients.